 Sarah Han (2022)

-This grant allowed Sarah Han to partake in a digital editing course offered by the New York Film Academy.
-Sarah developed her filmmaking skills including designing, editing, learning audio/visual effects, multimodality, and creative storytelling.
+This grant allowed Sarah Han to partake in a digital editing course offered by New York Film Academy.
+Sarah developed her filmmaking skills including designing, editing, learning audio/visual effects, multimodality and creative storytelling.
 This experience enhanced her filmmaking skills in visual ethnography.